Best fruits to eat

 Preparing Tips

-Best fruits for weight loss are always in their whole form.
-Juicing will increase the glycemic index of the food since the fruit sugars are more easily available.
 Limit peeling to preserve fiber content.
 An apple peel contains more than half of its vitamin C and much of the fiber is concentrated there.
-It makes sense to grate the peel of organic lemon or orange and store it since the peel is rich in phytonutrients.

-Check the EWG's Shopper's Guide to Pesticides in Produce™
+Check the EWG’s Shopper’s Guide to Pesticides in Produce™ for best fruits to eat

-This valuable resource helps you also avoiding the 12 most contaminated produce.
-Sadly our beloved apple is number one on this list.
-That's why it is highly recommended to buy organic apples!
-Click here for more information!
+This valuable resource helps you also avoiding the 12 most contaminated fruits and vegetables.
+Sadly our beloved apple is number one on this list and it is highly recommended to buy organic apples!

-Week 2: Eat 2 servings per day
+Week 2: Eat 2 servings of fruits per day

 Fitting fruit into your day is quite easy since fruit is portable and can be eaten on the go.
 Keep a bowl of apples, pears and/or oranges on the table or counter.
 That way you’ll be more likely to eat it or grab one and take it with you.